Receiving

 Process receiving attachments

-List a received email’s attachments and download each one with a short-lived download_url.
+List a received email’s attachments and download each one from its download_url.

 A common reason to receive email is to process attachments — airplane tickets, receipts, expenses, and so on.
 You can inspect attachments in the dashboard, or process them programmatically with the Attachments API.